AK-154/Excel-Projects/VBA/README.md

 ## VBA Code
 Below are the key VBA scripts that control access to the workbook's sheets.

-### Workbook_Open Event
+### Workbook_Open
 This code runs when the workbook is opened.
-It hides all sheets except the "Intro" sheet and shows the login form.
+It hides all sheets except the "Intro" sheet and shows the login form:

 ```vba
 Private Sub Workbook_Open()